aranya-project/.github/CONTRIBUTING.md

 ## Project Management

-SpiderOak uses an Agile development process to develope Aranya.
+SpiderOak uses an Agile development process to develop Aranya.

 This GitHub project contains a SCRUM board that plans effort in 2-week sprints: https://github.com/orgs/aranya-project/projects/1